neo-project/docs/tutorial/en-us/6-persistence/2-levelDB_data_structure.md

 # LevelDB Blockchain Data Structure
-The current implementation of NEO in C# uses LevelDB, a fast key-value database, to persist blockchain information.
+The current implementation of Neo in C# uses LevelDB, a fast key-value database, to persist blockchain information.
 This DB is used for both system data, like blocks and transactions, but also for smart contract data.
 When the node receives a message that triggers a change in state (like a new block or header), it retrieves and updates a snapshot, commiting its results when the operation is done.
 Below we have a simplified example of how this is happens: